amongfiish/LeoEngine/docs/source/index.rst

 Leo Engine documentation
 ========================

 Welcome to the Leo Engine documentation.
+This site, as well as the software that it is documenting, are currently in development.

 .. toctree::
    :maxdepth: 2